oracle/wookiee/docs/DevSetup.md

 1. Go to relevant directory
 2.  mvn package or mvn compile

-## Installing Example Service inside Wookie and IDE Debugging
+## Installing Example Service inside Wookiee and IDE Debugging

-To install a service inside of Wookie for production, please refer to the packaging documentation (Coming soon).
-For development deploying a service is done through a bash script found in wookie-core/bin.
+To install a service inside of Wookiee for production, please refer to the packaging documentation (Coming soon).
+For development deploying a service is done through a bash script found in wookiee-core/bin.
 This script will simply create symbolic links to the service jar, the service library folder and the service configuration file.
 The script expects that you are using the default setup, which is the following:

-* Your services directory is contained withing your wookie-core folder
+* Your services directory is contained withing your wookiee-core folder
 * You service is built according to the service archetype in this repo

-To execute the script you would do the following ```./deployService.sh example-rest ~/src/wookie/examples/example-rest``` For more information see [Bash Scripts](../wookie-core/bin/readme.md)
+To execute the script you would do the following ```./deployService.sh example-rest ~/src/wookiee/examples/example-rest``` For more information see [Bash Scripts](../wookiee-core/bin/readme.md)